A personal wealth plan is the foundation for building wealth but many people delay in making one.

 By focusing on income investing pure investment income can cover a lot of your living expenses.
 Some examples of income investments are:

-- Online lending in real estate and small business
+- Lending in real estate and small business

 Have an entrepreneurial spirit?
 You can also create income from small online businesses while building a marketable asset.